turgu1/mezzo/readme.md

 The suite of GNU C++ compiler and libraries is required to build the application.
 Also, the following libraries have been used to supply interfaces to external resources:

-* PortAudio - For ALSA based PCM device access
+* RtAudio - For ALSA based PCM audio device access
 * RtMidi  - Midi ALSA input device interaction (already part of Mezzo source code)
 * Boost   - C++ libraries to support some algorithms design

 Raspbian is already containing the GNU C++ suite of tools.
 What remains to be install are some external libraries.
 The following subsections give commands to be executed in a teminal shell.